 Survey Preparation on Questions

-6. Do you have operational procedures in nplemented with the partner service providers?
+• • Do you have operational procedures implemented with the partner service providers?

 ☐ Yes ☐ No

 Describe these procedures.

-How can you demonstrate or verify to consistently implemented? the survey team that these procedures are
+How can you demonstrate or verify to the survey team that these procedures as consistently implemented? re

 ESC.D.
-The centre maintains documen vider has an adequate insurance the partner service pro-
+7. The centre maintains documentation that indicates the partner servi vider has an adequate insurance program in place. ice pro

 Examples

 Insurance coverage includes:

 Adequate protection of all assets.

-- Delineation of the risk responsibility and acceptance of liability at the centre level and at the partner service provider/subcontractor level. - Coverage for bonding personnel, as appropriate. - Appropriate malpractice liability insurance. - Coverage for directors' and officers' errors and omissions, as appropriate, at the centre level.
+■ Delineation of the risk responsibility and acceptance of liability at the centre level and at the partner service provider/subcontractor level.

+- Coverage for bonding personnel, as appropriate. - Appropriate malpractice liability insurance. - Coverage for directors' and officers' errors and omissions, as appropriate, at the centre level.